-Analysis Data Reviewed 8270/8270 SIM ЕРН Metals (7010, 6010C, 7470A, 7196A) Calibration Issues (Deficiencies noted in Narrative) The continuing calibration standards associated with all samples were above acceptance criteria for n-nitrosodimethylamine (131%) and (139%).
+Analysis Data Reviewed 8270/8270 SIM ЕРН Metals (7010, 6010C, 7470A, 7196A) The continuing calibration standards associated with all samples were above acceptance criteria for n-nitrosodimethylamine (131%) and (139%).
 All samples were non-detect for this analyte and not impacted by the potential high bias.
 The continuing calibration standard associated with samples SW-10-05-22-15 and SW-11-05-22-15 was above acceptance criteria for 2-chloronaphthalene (155%) and bis(2-chloroethyl) ether (133%).
-All samples were non-detect for these analytes and not impacted by the potential high bias.
-None None Other Issues The internal standards chrysene-d12 (49%) and perylene-d12 (47%) recovered below the acceptance criteria in sample SW-10-05-22-15.
+All samples were non-detect for these analytes None None and not impacted by the potential high bias.
+The internal standards chrysene-d12 (49%) and perylene-d12 (47%) recovered below the acceptance criteria in sample SW-Other Issues 10-05-22-15.
 UJ-qualify the following analytes in this sample: bis(2-ethylhexyl)phthalate, butyl benzyl phthalate, and 3,3'-dichlorobenzidine.
 None None